ENG1-Team-29/Assessment-2-Website/testing.md

 [![Java CI with Gradle](https://github.com/ENG1-Team-29/Assessment-2/actions/workflows/gradle.yml/badge.svg?branch=master)](https://github.com/ENG1-Team-29/Assessment-2/actions/workflows/gradle.yml){:target="_blank"}
 [![codecov](https://codecov.io/gh/ENG1-Team-29/Assessment-2/branch/master/graph/badge.svg?token=D2BMT48XY9)](https://codecov.io/gh/ENG1-Team-29/Assessment-2)

+This section covers information regarding our approach and results for Continuous Integration and general testing.

 ## Unit Testing
 Unit tests are run with github actions whenever a change is made to the master branch or when a pull request is made.
 Continuous Integration testing can be found on the github actions page: [Java CI with Gradle](https://github.com/ENG1-Team-29/Assessment-2/actions/workflows/gradle.yml){:target="_blank"} <br />
 By entering one of the workflow runs, you will see the test results such as the example below: